yuhangzhao1/yuhanghomepage/_news/announcement_1.md

 related_posts: false
 ---

-Kassie Povinelli's work on voice changers in social VR for transgender users is accepted to IEEE VR 2024!!!
+<i class="fa-solid fa-star"></i> Kassie Povinelli's work on voice changers in social VR for transgender users is accepted to IEEE VR 2024!!!